Horse Fly Control

 Preventing Horse Fly Reinfestation

-• To keep flies away from your horses and/or property, preventative treatments of Maxforce Granular Fly Bait should be conducted on a monthly basis as well as cleaning and managing manure on a weekly basis.
+• To keep flies away from your horses and/or property, preventative treatments of Maxforce Granular Fly Bait should be conducted monthly, as well as cleaning and managing manure weekly.

 Questions and Answers